ionos-cloud/ionosctl/docs/commands/lan/delete.md

 Use this command to delete a specified LAN from a Virtual Data Center.

 You can wait for the action to be executed using `--wait` option.
-You can force the command to execute without user input using `--ignore-stdin` option.
+You can force the command to execute without user input using `--force` option.

 Required values to run command: